pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 Inputs are connected to the water float switches.

-Outputs utilize two 12v/220v - 10A relays, for controlling the water pumps.
+Outputs utilize two 12v/220v - 10A DIN rail relays, for controlling the water pumps.

 I/Os are optocoupled for extra protection.